 Any structure that does not have either siding, sheeting or framing on all four sides will move or sway in high winds.
 So, if you buy a carport or RV cover without sides or ends enclosed it will sway in the wind without exception.
 The taller the structure is the worse it will sway.
 This is normal, even an entire house can be shaken from one end prior to siding being installed.
 The answer to this is add sides and ends to the building or bury post in the ground and bolt them to the side of the unit to eliminate movement.
 Swaying or moving in the wind is not a warranty or recheck issue and does not prevent the use of the building.
 If a customer does not want any movement in the building they are purchasing the above steps should be taken as a prevention.

 The tallest legs that can be ordered are 14 feet.
-Anything taller than 14 feet can be ordered by special approval only ( additional cost) Our installation professionals are equipped with the tools to to handle installations of up to 14 feet.
-Any Building 26′- 30′ wide or wider with legs taller than 12 feet will require a telehandler style life on site.
-Any building over 30 wide will require a lift at any leg height.
-The cost is usually around 1200.00 for this lift and at the customer’s expense
+Anything taller than 14 feet can be ordered by special approval only (additional cost) Our installation professionals are equipped with the tools to to handle installations of up to 14 feet.
+Any Building 26′- 30′ wide or wider with legs taller than 12 feet will require a telehandler style lift on site.
+Any building over 30’ wide will require a lift at any leg height.
+The cost is usually around $1200.00 for this lift and is the customer’s expense

-A level pad site is the most important aspect in building a Plumb, Square Building that looks great, functions right, (meaning doors work well and overall satisfaction is critical.
+A level pad site is the most important aspect in constructing a good quality building.
+If you want a building that looks great and functions right, make sure your site is level and dry.
 IF YOUR SITE IS NOT LEVEL, CONCRETE OR WOOD BLOCKS (CUSTOMER PROVIDED) MAY BE USED TO INSTALL THE BUILDING.
 THIS CREATES MANY UNDESIRABLE QUALITIES IN THE BUILDING AND IS NOT RECOMMENDED.
 SEE EXAMPLE HERE.